hsf-training/analysis-essentials/git/09-pullrequests.md

    764051d..256c9b6  master -> master
 ```

-OK, so my changes are now pushed to my private repository.
-Before opening the
+OK, so your changes are now pushed to your private repository.
+Before opening
-Pull Request let's check the status of the remote repositories.
+the Pull Request let's check the status of the remote repositories.

 {% challenge "Status of remote repositories" %}
 How do you use `git log` to see exactly what the two remote repositories